For Zion’s sake I will not keep silent,

 her salvation like a blazing torch. — Isaiah 62:1

-Early this summer, the world lost an irreplaceable human being.
+In 2016, the world lost an irreplaceable human being.
 Elie Wiesel, the noted Jewish author and Nobel laureate who survived the Holocaust, deeply impacted the world.
 My hope is that his memory and all he stood for will prevail at this time when the world needs Elie’s messages the most.

 Elie was committed to perpetuating the memory of the Holocaust and its victims so that this horrific chapter in human history would never be repeated.
 However, along with that was his commitment to do all he could to encourage all people to oppose the oppression of innocent people wherever and whenever it occurred.

 In 1986, when Elie Wiesel received the Nobel Prize, he recalled asking his father in the midst of the Holocaust; “Can this be true?
 This is the 20th century, not the Middle Ages.
 Who would allow such crimes to be committed?
 How could the world remain silent?”

 Later on Wiesel explained, “ . . . the world did know and remained silent.
 And that is why I swore never to be silent whenever and wherever human beings endure suffering and humiliation.
 We must always take sides.
 Neutrality helps the oppressor, never the victim.
 Silence encourages the tormentor, never the tormented.”

 And yet today, victims are tormented around the world and the world remains silent.
 Nowhere is this more evident than in Israel.
 When terror attacks occur anywhere else, social media is flooded with sympathy, condolences pour in from nearly every country, and almost all condemn the act of terror.
 However, Israel seems to be the exception.
 We are alone in our pain.